Azure/Azure-AI-Content-Safety-Private-Preview/Groundness Detection API Private Preview.md

 If you need a higher RPS, please [contact us](mailto:contentsafetysupport@microsoft.com) to request.

 ## Quickstart
-### Whitelist your subscription ID

-1. Submit this form by filling your subscription ID to whitelist this feature to you: [Microsoft Forms](https://forms.office.com/r/38GYZwLC0u).
-2. The whitelist will take up to 48 hours to approve.
-Once you receive confirmation from Microsoft, you can go to the next step.

 ### Create an Azure Content Safety resource